IhorLeonov/xlsx-json-converter/README.md

-## Getting Started
+## Usage

-*Upload xlsx file with headers and click "Convert to json"
+Upload xlsx file with headers and click "Convert to json"

 ## Source